MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-push-notifications/index.md

 Applications using multiple event sources requires segmentation of users based on subscriptions.

 ##### Client
 This maps to tags which segments the users/devices based on topic of interest.
-To migrate this to MobileFirstV8.0.0, convert this model to tag based notification.
+To migrate this to MobileFirst V8.0.0, convert this model to tag based notification.

 1. Initialize the `MFPPush` client instance in your application.